solid/solidproject.org/pages/team.md

 ## Ruben Verborgh
 **Solid Editor**
-Ruben worked on the MIT academic Solid project.
-He is now a professor of Semantic Web technology at Ghent University – imec (include some details about the Solid academic work?) https://github.com/RubenVerborgh https://ruben.verborgh.org/profile/#me
+Ruben Verborgh is a professor of Decentralized Web technology at IDLab, Ghent University – imec, and a research affiliate at the Decentralized Information Group of CSAIL at MIT.
+Additionally, he acts as a technology advocate for Inrupt and the Solid ecosystem wherein people and organizations control their own data.
+He focuses on ecosystem architecture and developer experience. https://github.com/RubenVerborgh https://ruben.verborgh.org/profile/#me